How To Fix High 100% CPU Usage In Windows 10

 - Click the “Disable all” button or deselct any services that you do not need or use and click “OK” (Make sure you are only disabling serivces you do not need or are currently using and if you disable your security software services you will not be protected)

-5. Check Windows 10 system files are not corrupt:
+Fix 5: Check system files are not corrupt

 - Open start menu and search “CMD” > Now open Command Prompt as an administrator > Type the following and press enter: sfc /scannow